SainyTK/docker-postgres/Readme.md

 4. List databases <br/>
 On the psql shell: `\list`
 4. Create a new database <br/>
-On the psql shell: `CREATE DATABASE "DBNAME"`.
-Replace "DBNAME" with your database name.
+On the psql shell: `CREATE DATABASE "DBNAME";`.
+Replace DBNAME with your database name (e.g., CREATE DATABASE "my-db";).
 5. Seed data with .sql file to db <br/>
 On the host terminal: `cat "path-to-sql-file" | docker compose exec -T db psql -U postgres -d "db_name"`.
 Replace "path-to-sql-file" to the relative path to sql file and "db-name" to the database name.
 6. Seed data with .dump file to db <br/>